Fixed Budget is No Harder Than Fixed Confidence in Best-Arm Identification up to Logarithmic Factors: Additional Experiments

 \section{Additional Experiments}

 Our experiments in the main paper showed that there exists problems where our algorithm is better than SH and SHVar.
 However, the gap between ours and SHVar did not seem to be sufficiently large.
-Thus, one may argue that SHVar may actually enjoy the same performance as ours in general and that the analysis presented in~\citet{lalitha2023fixedbudgetbestarmidentificationheterogeneous} is loose.
-While we do believe their analysis is loose, we speculate that there are instances that SHVar's sample complexity can not match ours.
+Thus, one may argue that SHVar may actually enjoy the same performance as ours in general and that the analysis presented in~\citet{lalitha2023fixed} is loose.
+While we believe their analysis is loose, we speculate that there are instances where SHVar's sample complexity can't match ours.

 In this section, we provide a supporting experiment for our speculation above.
 Recall that SHVar operates based on two key mechanisms.
-First, at each stage $\ell$, it allocates samples to arms proportionally to $N_i \propto \fr{B}{\log_2(K)}\cdot \fr{\sigma_i^2}{\sum_{j \in \cA_{\ell}} \sigma_j^2}$ as given in Equation~(4) of \citet{lalitha2023fixedbudgetbestarmidentificationheterogeneous}, where $B$ is the total budget and $\cA_{\ell}$ denotes the set of active arms at the beginning of stage $\ell$.
+First, at each stage $\ell$, it allocates samples to arms proportionally to $N_i \propto \fr{B}{\log_2(K)}\cdot \fr{\sigma_i^2}{\sum_{j \in \cA_{\ell}} \sigma_j^2}$ as given in Equation~(4) of \citet{lalitha2023fixed}, where $B$ is the total budget and $\cA_{\ell}$ denotes the set of active arms at the beginning of stage $\ell$.
 Secondly, at each stage $\ell$, SHVar eliminates the bottom half of the active arms in $\cA_{\ell}$ based on their empirical mean rankings.
 The key idea of this experiment is to construct instances that mislead SHVar’s sampling distribution such that the best arm and several near-optimal arms (i.e., those with very small suboptimality gaps) are each sampled only once.
 This design makes it highly likely that the best arm will be mistakenly eliminated during the halving step in the first stage, leading to poor performance.
 We now formally describe the instance as follows:

 where $B$ is the budget.
 In this instance, all arms except the last one (arm $K$) are near-optimal, each with a small suboptimal gap of $\Delta_i^2 = \fr{1}{\fr{B}{\log_2(K)} - (K-1)}$.
 More importantly, the best arm and the near-optimal arms ($\forall i \in [1,\ldots,K-1]$) are sampled once: